1,500 Calorie Meal Plan Template for Coaches

 For a client with a TDEE of 2,000 kcal, 1,500 hits the textbook 500 kcal deficit.
 That translates to roughly 0.5 kg (1 lb) of fat loss per week.
 Fast enough to keep clients motivated, slow enough to avoid muscle loss and metabolic slowdown.

-4 meals with 25-35g protein each
+Three meals, 25–35g protein each

 Sustainable for 8–16 weeks